-This MA in Healthcare Support at SCQF Level 6 supports Apprentices to develop in clinical and non-clinical Healthcare Support Worker ("HCSW") roles in the health sector in Scotland.
+This MA in Healthcare Support at SCQF Level 7 supports Apprentices to develop and progress in clinical and non-clinical Healthcare Support Worker ("HCSW") roles in the health sector in Scotland.
+Apprentices undertaking this MA Framework might previously have undertaken the MA in Healthcare Support at SCQF Level 6, or might have worked as HCSWs and are now progressing in their roles, taking on new responsibilities or moving into a new role with more responsibility.